A Program of the Volunteer Center

 Mill City Mentors is a mentoring program of Community Teamwork that strives to provide positive, caring mentors to youth facing adversity and in need of additional support to increase confidence, self-esteem, and be empowered to create their best life.
-Our program focuses on youth ages 7 through 22.
 Our vision is to provide support to youth, their families, and mentors to collectively establish a positive and successful future for the youth of our community.
+This program is supported with funds from Mass Mentoring Partnership and United Way.
 By utilizing effective mentoring models that will best suit each individual youth, we will empower our youth to strive for the lives they want and have the structure and support to attain it.

-Mill City Mentors is a program of Community Teamwork and is designed to assist youth from the Greater Lowell area, which includes the following towns: Ashby, Ayer, Billerica, Carlisle, Chelmsford, Dracut, Dunstable, Groton, Littleton, Lowell, Pelham, Pepperell, Shirley, Tewksbury, Townsend, Tyngsboro, and Westford.
+Mill City Mentors has expanded its services to include ages 7-22 (vs 15).
+This allows mentors to work with mentees beyond high school graduation, which is often the most needed time of support and guidance.
+Designed to assist youth from the Greater Lowell area, which includes the following towns: Ashby, Ayer, Billerica, Carlisle, Chelmsford, Dracut, Dunstable, Groton, Littleton, Lowell, Pelham, Pepperell, Shirley, Tewksbury, Townsend, Tyngsboro, and Westford.

 Mill City Mentors does not discriminate on the basis of race, religion, national origin, income, gender, sexual orientation, age, or physical limitations.